Who We Are

 Q: Sezoo… so what does it mean?

-John: You should always know who you’re dealing with.
+John: You should always be able to trust that the person or organisation you’re dealing with has the right credentials for the job.
 In every scenario that relies on trusted digital (and physical) interactions, you should always ask: “says who?”

 Jo: For us, Sezoo also means that we get to do what we’re passionate about and what we genuinely believe can make a positive, lasting, difference to the world we live in.
 And that’s a rare opportunity and one worth seizing with both hands.